build-on-aws/content/posts/wip-limits-help-you-get-more-stuff-done/index.md

 ![workflow with WIP limits](images/figure5.png "Figure 5.
 A workflow with WIP limits")

 You can imagine that the WIP limit of 4 on the *Develop* state “squeezed” all the work downstream to more evenly distribute it along the work states and drive more of it to done.
 This “squeeze” visualization is OK as a thought exercise, but in reality what has occurred is one of the following:

 1. Developers unable to take on new work into the already full Develop column either collaborated with other developers working on items already being developed (see the next section).
 2. Or they moved their focus downstream to work on code review or validation.
 In this latter case this moves those items downstream creating “open slots” in Code Review and Validate as shown in Figure 6.

 ![Limiting WIP streamlines throughput](images/figure6.png "Figure 6.
 Limiting WIP can streamline throughput, and incentivizes code reviews")

 Number 1 does not necessarily help in this case as there is nowhere for an item to move to once *Develop* is complete, since Code Review is also full.
 So developers instead focus on action number 2 and move items downstream towards the Done state.
 This creates space for items to move on from Develop and therefore creates space for items to move from Backlog to Develop.
 This is the “pull model” of Kanban in action.
 So perhaps non-intuitively, it is applying WIP limits that opens up that valve in the bulging water line figure 4, focusing work downstream rather than continuously stuffing it into “the bulge”.

 >Kanban Aside:
 >
 > There are also other actions besides 1 and 2 identified.
 Another one is called “slack” where developers take on tasks outside of the main workflow to improve things such as efficiency, operations, or addressing technical debt.
 Developers might even just read a book or take training, this is called “sharpening the saw”.
 Slack in excess is a sign of a problem, but a little slack is a good thing.

-## Limiting WIP drives collaboration
+## Limiting WIP Drives Collaboration

-As mentioned earlier, then a developer cannot pull in a new item into *Develop* due to a WIP limit, one way she can continue to be productive is by collaborating with other developers on an item already being *Developed*.
+As mentioned earlier, when a developer cannot pull in a new item into *Develop* due to a WIP limit, one way she can continue to be productive is by collaborating with other developers on an item already being *Developed*.
 Or perhaps she looks downstream and sees QA needs help, she can pitch in there and help the QA Engineer out (perhaps helping to build out some automation).
 The power of collaboration is getting multiple talents and multiple perspectives so that we arrive at the best outcome (pair programming also leverages this advantage of collaboration).
 But another advantage of collaboration is that stuff gets done faster, and getting stuff done faster was one of our goals (and a sign of good flow).

 To illustrate how collaboration (driven by lower WIP limits) gets things done faster see the following workflows in figure 7.
 One has a WIP limit of 1 and one has a WIP limit of 2.
 Assume for simplicity that each item takes two developer-days to complete (and that all developer are equivalent).
 Note that the overall amount of work done (throughput) is the same — one item per day.
 But look at an individual item like “Item 2”.
 With a WIP Limit of 2 it takes two days of work to complete (this is the Cycle Time).
 But with developers collaborating under a WIP limit of 1, it only takes 1 day to complete.
 Completing items faster is preferred because

 * The code doesn’t rot as team members check in new code
 * The developer doesn’t lose the context he or she gained in writing the original code
 * And we get feedback on the item faster, speeding up our ability to inspect and adapt

 ![Limiting WIP improves cycle time](images/figure7.png "Figure 7.
 Limiting WIP improves cycle time for each item")

 >Kanban Aside:
 >